In this post, you will learn how to knit garter stitch.

 No, it doesn’t and that is why it is commonly used for borders and edges in patterns.

-To make neater edges when working garter stitch, you can create a selvedge edge:
+To make neater edges when working garter stitches, you can create a selvedge edge:

 - This is a slip stitch and you transfer this stitch purlwise.